 Adding an RV listing to your land is a great way to bring in extra income year-round.
 Not only do RV campers stay 40 percent longer than tent campers (more nights means more money), but they’re less impacted by seasonality in your region.
 If it’s hot, they’ve got AC.
 If it’s cold, they’ve got shelter.

 On Hipcamp, there are 3 types of recreational vehicles you can host, from smallest to largest:

 Assuming you have a flat, private space that is easily accessible by a large vehicle, setting up an RV listing for any or all of the above vehicle types on Hipcamp is easy.
 Here’s our quick guide to making the best RV listing possible:

-First, after creating a new RV listing, you’ll want to visit the “Pricing” section of the listing and select the types of vehicles the site can accommodate.
+First, after creating a new RV listing, you’ll want to visit the “Accommodation” section of the listing and select the types of vehicles the site can accommodate.
 From there, you’ll be prompted to specify what sort of RV hookups you offer—unsure what these are?
 No problem, check out our guide to RV-friendly amenities here.

 Next, you’ll specify how the RV is expected to access the site: pull-through, back-in, or pull-in.
 Try to select a site that a large vehicle can pull-through—that’s easiest for the driver.